-- For the mango salad dressing, in a small bowl dissolve brown sugar with hot water.
+- In a small bowl, dissolve brown sugar in hot water.

 - Add fish sauce, lime juice and avocado oil and mix well.

-- In a large mixing bowl, place red cabbage, cherry tomatoes and mango, mix gently together.
+- In a large mixing bowl, place red cabbage, cherry tomatoes and mango.
+Mix together gently.

 - Add half the portion of roasted coconut flakes and peanuts to salad.
 Mix again.